 Assessment Request for Information

 Assessment regularly mails requests for information to the owner of a property to produce fair and equitable assessments in accordance with the Municipal Government Act (MGA) and associated regulations.
 Assessment reviews and updates information on an ongoing basis.
 Accurate and up-to-date data ensures that properties are being assessed fairly.

 Why does Assessment request information from property owners?

-The information collected is essential for determining fair and equitable market value assessments.
+The City of Calgary regularly requests detailed property and business information to prepare market value assessments.
 This information is collected at various times throughout the year.
-It is used to get up-to-date physical information about that property such as size, as well as market information such as recent lease information.
+It is used to get up-to-date physical information about that property including size, as well as market information such as recent lease information.
 Requests are also sent for sales information or tax status.

 Non-residential property owners (or their authorized property managers) can provide their information online by logging into Assessment Search, which is a secure-access site that requires owners to register for a City myID account.
 Step-by-step instructions on how to set up your account, check your property details, and review sales, are available in the Assessment Search How-to guide for property owners.